Lazy Luddite Log

 Sonic Screwdrivers

 I specifically got these Doctor Who toys for a costume party.
 My initial plan was to get just one sonic screwdriver at Minotaur but then I saw this set of three for a good price.
-They each separate into four parts and can be re-combined to 'customize your sonic'.
+They each separate into four parts and can be re-combined.
 There is just one light-and-sound unit to share between the three.
 Can you tell which it is currently in?
 Nope neither can I.

 Assorted Toy Spaceships